DerpTG/team6SystemIntegration/README.md

 - [Acknowledgments](#acknowledgments)

 ## Project Overview
 This project, developed for IST 242, showcases system integration using RabbitMQ for message queuing, JSON for data serialization, and AES encryption for securing data.
-The system manages and processes customer details through various stages: input, encryption, serialization, queuing, deserialization, decryption, and display.
+The system manages and processes patient details through various stages: input, encryption, serialization, queuing, deserialization, decryption, and display.

 ## Technologies Used
 - Java